Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/README.md

 * Change the current working directory to the location where you want the cloned directory to be made.
 * Type git clone, and then paste the HTTPs URL you copied.
 * Press Enter.
 Your local clone will be created.
+* Open the cloned folder and double click on index.html

 Credits:
 ======